jeremyong/gal/README.md

 is usually not used to retain finer control over numerical stability.
 However, using GA improves stability considerably over traditional linear algebra approaches.
 The second flag enables fused-multiply-add instructions which both improves precision and is available on most hardware.

+## MSVC

+MSVC is not yet supported because this library relies on several techniques that break under MSVC due to a lack of standards conformance.
+Help is appreciated in this regard (especially if you're a VC++ dev!).

 ## Motivation